beeeeez/ptclinic/README.md

 ### COMPLETED UPDATES
 - [x] For the Appointment section, just allow another address possible: 1240 Park Avenue Cranston, RI
+- [x] For “Constant attendance” please remove option CPT 97036.
+- [x] Remove the “Unselected Therapeutic Procedure” field.
+- [x] Remove the “Follow up treatment” field at the bottom.
+- [x] For the “Provider ID” they want to keep the field, but rename it as “PT of Record”, which is usual in the field.
+- [x] Since we already removed the fields “Diagnose”, and merged it with “Medical history” and moved the “Medications” to the Demographics section, those fields will NOT appear here.
+- [x] For the “Patient Visit Information” screen, which is the first visit that appears when you create a patient, please call it “PT Evaluation” – we think it is clear this way.
+Also,

 ### Intial Visit Form